When you hire a car / van / motorhome

 this means for your rental is that if you are unlucky

-enough to have an accident in the hire car your collision
+enough to have an accident in the hire car your

-damage waiver insurance may only cover part of the costs
+collision damage waiver insurance may only cover

-and you would be responsible for the remainder.
-How
+part of the costs and you would be responsible for

-amount of damage but also on the size of the excess.
+obviously on the amount of damage but also on the

 As

-an example, your collision damage waiver policy has
+an example, your collision damage waiver policy

-an excess of £500 GB pounds and you unfortunately
+has an excess of £500 GB pounds and you unfortunately

-cause damage to the car that the insurers say will cost
+cause damage to the car that the insurers say will

-GB pounds.
-It may be worth pointing out here that excesses
+worth pointing out here that excesses can be as

-can be as much as £1,500 GB pounds.
+much as £1,500 GB pounds.

 Another

-area where you can find yourself liable for costs is
+area where you can find yourself liable for costs

-if you cause damage to the parts of the car normally
+is if you cause damage to the parts of the car normally

 excluded from insurance policies.
-These parts are the
+These parts are

-windscreen, tyres, roof and undercarriage; easy to damage
+the windscreen, tyres, roof and undercarriage; easy

-and expensive to fix, particularly if you have no say
+to damage and expensive to fix, particularly if

-in who does it or at what cost.
+you have no say in who does it or at what cost.

 You

-can of course extend the cover of your collision damage
+can of course extend the cover of your collision

-waiver policy by buying additional insurance to remove
+damage waiver policy by buying additional insurance

-those exclusions.
+even include those exclusions.

 What